PapaWuski/LIRI-node-app/readme.md

 ### Installation

-To use the LIRI node app, the user must create a ".env" file with the following code.
+To use the LIRI node app, the user must create a ".env" file with the following code in the root directory of wherever this project is cloned to.

 ``` plainText
 # Spotify API keys